baaihealth/opi/README.md

 <img src=./demo_figures/OPI_experiment_outline.png />
 </div>

-**Usage and License Notices:** [LLaMA](https://github.com/facebookresearch/llama) and [Galactica](https://github.com/paperswithcode/galai) are intended and licensed for research use only.
+**Usage and License Notices:** [Galactica](https://github.com/paperswithcode/galai) are intended and licensed for research use only.
+[LLaMA-3](https://github.com/meta-llama/llama3) is licensed for researchers and commercial entities, upholding the principles of openness.
 The dataset is CC BY NC 4.0 (allowing only non-commercial use) and models trained using the dataset should not be used outside of research purposes.
 The weight diff for [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca) is also CC BY NC 4.0 (allowing only non-commercial use).

 ## OPI dataset construction pipeline